 Skip to Content

-We always have so much fun spending a bit more time outdoors and getting involved in London Easter activities with the kids.
+We always have so much fun spending more time outdoors and getting involved in London Easter activities with the kids.

-If you’re looking for things to do in London at Easter, you’re in luck – there are plenty of options to choose from!
+If you’re looking for things to do in London at Easter, you’re in luck – there are plenty of options!

-So, here’s my run-down of London Easter activities!
-From Easter egg hunts to afternoon tea in London, there will be something for everyone to enjoy, no matter the weather.
+So, here’s my rundown of London Easter activities!
+From Easter egg hunts to afternoon tea, there will be something for everyone to enjoy, no matter the weather.

 If you’re spending Easter weekend in London, remember to never rely on sunshine!
 With my list of Easter activities for kids in London, you’ll be prepared for fun, come rain or shine.